Support These Local BIPOC-Owned Businesses

 Courtesy of Birds and Bees Nursery

 Plant lovers can fill their homes and gardens at Birds and Bees Nursery (pictured above) and Larkspur Portland, both in Southeast.
-(Kids will also love Birds and Bees’ excellent selection of fairy-garden accessories.)
-Pro tip: Birds and Bees is part of Equitable Giving Circle — an organization that focuses on entrepreneurship and food insecurity — and partners to get free plants to BIPOC folks.
-Larkspur Portland is also a plant shop that focuses on community building.
+Kids will also love Birds and Bees’ excellent selection of fairy-garden accessories.
+Pro tip: Birds and Bees is part of the Equitable Giving Circle — an organization that focuses on entrepreneurship and food insecurity — and partners to get free plants to BIPOC folks.
+Larkspur Portland is also a plant shop that focuses on community building and is an Oregon Benefit for Good Corporation.
 It partners with local organizations to offer free monthly therapeutic horticulture group sessions.

 Clothing & Accessories